-The Kinetix air-assisted airless (AAA) manual electrostatic spray gun electrostatically charges and sprays liquid coatings.
-The spray gun is controlled by and contains an internal multiplier which is user-replaceable.
+The Kinetix airless manual electrostatic high-pressure spray gun electrostatically charges and sprays liquid coatings.
+The spray gun is powered by a gun control unit and has a user-replaceable internal voltage multiplier.

 The spray gun is non-circulating and can be used with heated and unheated non-circulating spray systems.